w5xd/PacketRainGauge/README.md

 peaking at about X=0.1 inch
 with about 700 Gause (also not graphed), and dropping down to about 40 Gause at the far rocker rest stop of X=0.42.
 <p align='center'><img  src='MagSidewaysFieldBucket.png' alt='MagSidewaysFieldBucket.png'/></p>
-There are at least two problems, the first of which is enough to ensure the system won't work:
 Slight movement of the rocker around X=0 will move the field both above the ON threshold and below the OFF threshold.
 Therefore, multiple redundant signalling the rocker around X=0 can be expected.
-The second problem is that at the far rocker position, X=.42, the B<sub>X</sub> value is calculated to have dropped to nearly the OFF threshold, which means sometimes the device will signal arrival at the far rocker stop as well.
-Left as an exercise to the reader is the question of what happens if the magnet is installed in the other sideways orientation.
-That is, there are four possible orientations of the magnet, and only one of them will work reliably.
-Hint: the B<sub>X</sub> values are the same amplitude but of opposite sign.
+This applies to both possible incorrect sideways orientations.
+(Only the polarity of the field at the sensor is reversed with respect to the other sideways orientation.)
 <h3>Sketch parameter setup</h3>
 All the magnetic field calculations in the previous section apply to the Si7210, but the Si7210 and its sketch have many programmable settings for